maxlavr/centos-7/minimal/README.md

 	good result:
 ![img1](./imgs/1.png)

 ### 3. If your configuration is ok (network, yum), let's start:
 #### 3.1
 	this command list all availible groups to install:
 > yum grouplist

-		it will inlude: mandatory, default and oprional groups
+		it will include: mandatory, default and optional groups

 > yum groupinfo "Minimal Install"

-	this command lsit all packages that inlude your group in "..."
+	this command list all packages that inlude your group in "..."

 ###
 ---